rwngallego/healthcheck/docs/design.md

 ### Worker Polls: Pools, Back pressure and Incremental back-off

-The workers will use a back-pressure strategy: there will be a pool of workers, and a queue of jobs to be procesed (queue of services to check).
+The workers will use a back-pressure strategy: there will be a pool of workers, and a queue of jobs to be processed (queue of services to check).
 The workers will pick up jobs when they are available to process them.
 It's not the application forcing a given worker to do a certain job.